 • Parcel ID

-• Site plan (required for new addresses assignments)
+• Site plan (required for new construction and vacant property)

-Much of this information is available on the Owner Card Report which can be obtained by accessing KGIS Maps and using the Online Maps Tool.
+Much of this information is available on the Property Map and Details which can be obtained by accessing KGIS Maps and using the Online Maps Tool.

 Official Address Assignment Process

-• In most cases, when a single address is requested, the process takes just a few minutes once the form has been submitted and there is no fee.
-New address assignments require submission of a site plan and can be used immediately.
+• In most cases, when a single address is requested, the process is completed the day the form is submitted and there is no fee.
+New address assignments require submission of a site plan and can be used immediately for a building permit.
 If you have questions regarding your zip code or the location of your mailbox, please contact the U.S. Postal Service.

 More complex projects, including apartments, business complexes and subdivisions may take several days to complete depending upon the number of addresses requested and other factors.